JonLMyers/WarDriving/README.md

 You will then need to navigate around your router's settings until you find the option to change encryption/security levels.
 This will most likely be under the basic or advanced settings of your wireless tab.
 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12223758/7cf4b384-b7ad-11e5-8cec-505a6cfe9e52.png)

-Once you have found this setting, make sure that you change it from WEP to either WPA-PSK, or WPA2-PSK if it is available.
+Once you have found this setting make sure that you change it from WEP to either WPA-PSK or WPA2-PSK if it is available.
 Now is also a great time to change your router's login credentials if they are still set to default.
 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12223757/7adac4da-b7ad-11e5-9f69-e9365560832b.png)